St. John Paul II Regional School Mission Statement

 The AD will:

-- Follow the guidelines set forth in the John Paul II athletic policy
+- Follow the guidelines set forth in the St. John Paul II athletic policy

 - Be responsible for proper contract management related to athletic programs and events (note: all contracts and RFPs must be sent to the principal for approval prior to anything being signed including agreements for food, events, equipment, etc.)